studentAtRisk/KnowGap/README.md

   - Transition Flask-based code to Quart

 - [ ] **Backend Improvements**
-  - Automate deletion of old assessment data to handle larger datasets
+  - Automate deletion of old assessment data to handle larger datasets efficiently.
+  - Ingest and structure data to accommodate GraphQL compatibility.
+  - Explore AWS or other cloud-based deployments to scale the platform for institutional or global use.
+  - Ingest unique question formats and structures rather than processing multiple instances of similar questions with different values.
   - Edit video URLs in UI
   - Runtime optimization on database/endpoints
   - Endpoint debugging
   - Code reformatting and cleanup
   - Optimize the decision to store 1 video per question vs. arrays
-  - Ingest question formats rather than multiple instances of similar questions
-  - Explore AWS/Cloud deployments for scalability

 - [ ] **Testing and Deployment**
+  - Implement a robust unit testing framework to ensure reliability and maintainability as the application evolves.
   - Clean up or repopulate the database before handover
   - Host the project on sponsor's server
   - Finalize the documentation for project handover

 - [ ] **Integration and Scalability**
-  - Implement OAuth2 for secure authentication
   - Add Single Sign-On (SSO) integration with UCF systems
   - Multi-LMS compatibility for Blackboard, Moodle, etc.
   - Cross-platform data sync with tools like Google Classroom or Khan Academy
   - Open API for third-party tool integration

-- [ ] **User Experience and Analytics**
-  - Provide detailed insights on risk level calculations
-  - Allow users to give feedback on academic and mental health videos
-  - Add detailed dashboards summarizing trends across courses
-  - Predictive analytics for course outcomes

-- [ ] **AI and Automation**
-  - Integrate AI chatbot for 24/7 academic and mental health support
-  - Implement automated intervention suggestions for instructors
-  - Utilize NLP for feedback analysis from students and instructors

 - [ ] **Security and Compliance**
   - Transition to OAuth2 and a fully fleshed-out token database